Trading Standards Institute Advice

 An EAPC that complies with the above is not considered to be a motor vehicle within the meaning of the Road Traffic Act 1988.
 As a result, it is not required to be registered and is not subject to vehicle excise duty (road tax), nor does it have to be insured as a motor vehicle.
 EAPCs must not be ridden by anyone under the age of 14.

 There are essentially two other types of vehicle that are like EAPCs.
 One type is the 'twist and go' cycle that may have particular benefits for elderly and disabled users.
-These pedal cycles provide electrical assistance without the use of pedals and are defined in EU Regulation (EU) No 168/2013 on the approval and market surveillance of two- or three-wheel vehicles and quadricycles as L1e-A powered cycles.
-These cycles, provided that they do not exceed 1,000 W, but have a power assistance cut out of 15.5 m/h, do not need to be registered with DVLA, but still require type approval, which means that they have to pass certain safety standards.
-The other type are pedal assisted cycles that exceed the 25 km/h or 15.5 m/h, and are classed in EU Regulation (EU) No 168/2013 as L1e-B vehicles, commonly known as speed pedelecs or s-pedelecs.
-These are required to be registered with DVLA, taxed and insured to be legal for road use.
+These cycles, provided that they do not exceed 1,000 W, but have a power assistance cut out of 15.5 m/h, do not need to be registered with DVLA, but still require conformity assessments by a UK approved body, which means that they have to pass certain safety standards.
+The other type are pedal assisted cycles that exceed the 25 km/h or 15.5 m/h are commonly known as speed pedelecs or s-pedelecs.
+In the UK, these are required to be registered with DVLA, taxed and insured to be legal for road use.
 Those with power assistance restricted to 45 km/h are in the same class as mopeds for the purposes of satisfying the requirements of DVLA and are not EAPCs.

 The Department for Transport is aware that there are electric bikes limited to 15.5 m/h, but are fitted with off-road switches or modes that enable the bike's motor to continue assisting at speeds beyond 15.5 m/h.
 These are also not EAPCs, and can only be used on roads if they are registered and comply with DVLA requirements.